-Lara: Another beautiful old restaurant that oozes history, I prefer the ground floor room for people watching (canoodling couples who shouldn’t be!) and the upstairs room for atmosphere.
+Lara: Another beautiful old restaurant that oozes history, I prefer the ground floor room for people watching (canoodling couples who shouldn’t be canoodling!) and the upstairs room for atmosphere.
 The food, while fine, isn’t as great as I remember it, and the service can be very slow.
-It’s loads of fun if the mariachis are around and the nostalgic locals are singing though.
+It’s loads of fun when the mariachis stroll through and the nostalgic locals start singing.

 Terence: My meal was fairly average.
 I’d rather go to Bar La Ópera.

 Lara: Many people still consider this to be one of the city’s best traditional Mexican restaurants, but I was disappointed at the inconsistency and excruciatingly slow service.
 Sure, we ate here on a busy Sunday lunch when the whole of Mexico City seemed to be waiting for a table, but that’s no excuse.
 I did enjoy my Chiles en Nogada though…

 Terence: I don’t get it.
 It’s just a place to be seen as far as I’m concerned and the other branch (in the same building as the Brazilian Embassy) was only full of ‘ladies who lunch’.
 Not feeling it at all.

 Lara: A disclaimer: I’m smitten with the charismatic Martha Ortiz, so I’m certain my dining experience was imbued with her aura or whatever it was that lingered after she left our table.
 I love the warmth of the room, the first-rate service, and the creative cocktails she invented.
 The food is a refined expression of popular traditional cuisine, and while it was accomplished cooking, I was enchanted more by the tiny artistic touches, the pretty plates, the the miniature painted sideboard our petits fours were served on.